martn2023/digit-classification-neural-network-ML/README.md

 # II.
 Project Overview:

+### Level 1 Complexity: "Is it a 5 or not?"
 This project is about classifying images of handwritten numbers.
-## Jupyter Notebook #1: textbook-guided and simplified classification
-### Level 1 Complexity: "Is it a 5 or not?"
 Straight out of that [comedy show about startups](https://www.youtube.com/watch?v=ACmydtFDTGs&ab_channel=HBO) where the food-classification phone app can only see whether a meal is a hot dog or not

 ### Level 2 Complexity: "Pick one: 5 or a 3?"

-## Jupyter Notebook #2: free-flowing challenge without textbook's help
 ### Level 3 Complexity: "Which digit is this?"
-Can I make a tool that looks at handwritten digits (0 through 9) and correctly identify the number being written?
+- Can I make a tool that looks at handwritten digits (0 through 9) and correctly identify the number being written?
+- This a free-flowing exercise without textbook assistance

 # III.
 Screenshots (illustrative, but not comprehensive):
 Asasdfadsf